-Nicole Grass, MS, CRNA is the Clinical Director and an Instructor in the Georgetown University Doctor of Nurse Anesthesia Practice Program.
+Nicole Grass, DNP, CRNA is the Clinical Director and an Assistant Professor in the Georgetown University Doctor of Nurse Anesthesia Practice Program.
 She is also the course director for Gross Anatomy and Anesthesia and Co-Existing Conditions.
 The Gross Anatomy course is taught in an innovative manner with a concentrated focus on anesthesia-related content and extensive hands on experience in the cadaver lab.
-Overseeing the clinical component, Ms. Grass maintains a close relationship with over 15 clinical sites in the DC, Maryland, and Virginia area while ensuring students obtain a wide range of quality hands-on anesthesia experience.
+Overseeing the clinical component, Dr. Grass maintains a close relationship with over 15 clinical sites in the DC, Maryland, and Virginia area while ensuring students obtain a wide range of quality hands-on anesthesia experience.
 She also provides extensive mentoring, and individual evaluation feedback to clinical students to ensure their success.

-Ms. Grass graduated from Georgetown University’s Master of Science Nurse Anesthesia Program in 2015 and is currently completing her Doctor of Nursing Practice at the University of Maryland.
+Dr. Grass graduated from Georgetown University’s Master of Science Nurse Anesthesia Program in 2015.
 As a student, she gained experiential knowledge in the education of nurse anesthesia students in her appointed role as a Teaching Assistant for the program.
 She was honored to be a recipient of the American Association of Nurse Anesthetists Mid-Year Assembly Student Mentoring Program in 2015.

 Scholarly publications and presentations have included: